Sonoma

 Apple announced macOS version 14, "Sonoma," on 06 Jun 2023.

-Apple will release macOS 14.0 on 26 Sep 2023.
+Apple released macOS 14.0 on 26 Sep 2023.

-The latest version of macOS is version 13.4, "Ventura", released on 18 May 2023.
+The latest version of macOS is version 15.1, "Sequoia", relesed on 28 Oct 2024.

 Features of Sonoma

-See Apple's ssite macOS Sonoma Preview.
+See Apple's site macOS Sonoma Preview.

 Should I Install Sonoma?